Geonovum/ogc-api-features-guideline/Examples.md

 #### Dutch API design rules

 It complies with all the rules, except for rule https://publicatie.centrumvoorstandaarden.nl/api/adr/#api-48.
 This rule in the Dutch ADR prescribes that none of the API endpoints should have a trailing slash.
-On the other end, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
+However, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
 So the rules contradict.
 It is expected that in future, this ADR-rule will make an exception for the landing page.

 #### INSPIRE